 Ultra Low-Cost Carriers seem to have a really bad reputation among some air travelers.
 This is mainly because most people are not used to this relatively new concept and don’t understand these companies’ very different business model.

 For those of you in Montreal, WOW air is an ULCC flying from Montreal-Trudeau to Europe and Spirit Airlines and Allegiant Airlines both fly to Florida out of Plattsburgh airport, 45 minutes away.
 For Toronto, WOW air also flies to Europe from Toronto-Pearson and Spirit and Allegiant are both in Niagara Airport across the border.
 For Ottawa, you can obviously drive to Montreal or also Ogdensburg, where Allegiant flies to Florida.
-Finally, from Vancouver, you have a lot of options from Bellingham across the border.
+Finally, from Vancouver, you have a lot of options from Bellingham across the border, as well as Flair Airlines from Abbotsford.

 Most importantly, two Canadian ULCCs will launch in the Summer of 2018.